 Ollie & Darsh are Here to Help

 Before you decide on any type of orthodontic treatment, you should always thoroughly research each of your options to ensure you choose the system best suited to your needs.
+So, if you’re considering getting Invisalign or another type of at-home aligner, be sure to contact us first.
+We can help you understand the risks and make an informed decision about whether this treatment is right for you.
+Thanks for reading about the dangers of at-home aligners and all you need to know about them.

 Here at Ollie & Darsh, we offer a free consultation to anyone interested in brace treatment, so if you’re after a straighter smile, please don’t hesitate to get in touch!
 Our friendly team are always on hand to answer any questions you may have.